Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/WebLogic/README.md

   Unit file for Admin Server

 - **weblogic@.service**
-  Template unit for Managed Servers (parameterized by instance name, e.g., "MS1")
+  Template unit for Managed Servers (parameterized by instance name, e.g., 'MS1')

 - **sysconfig/weblogic-AdminServer**
   Environment file used by the systemd unit for Admin Server

 - **sysconfig/weblogic-MS1**
-  A sample environment file used by the systemd unit for a Managed Server named "MS1".
-Note the name after `-` speaks.
+  Sample environment file used by the systemd unit for a Managed Server named 'MS1'.
+The name after the `-` corresponds to the server instance.

 ---

 ### Top-level Utility Scripts

 - **change-wls-java_home.sh**
-  Safely modifies, reports, or backs up `JAVA_HOME` path parameter in WebLogic/Oracle Middleware OUI properties and configuration files.
-As you may know, we are forced to do a painful series of dirty jobs to update JDK version on a already installed/configured Middleware server.
+  Safely modifies, reports, or backs up the `JAVA_HOME` path parameter in WebLogic/Oracle Middleware OUI properties and configuration files.
+  As you may know, updating the JDK version on an already installed/configured Middleware server often involves a series of tedious and error-prone steps.
-  This tool is designed with safety in mind; supplied with "List-only" mode runtime option and in-file hard switch "SAFE_MODE".
+  This tool is designed with safety in mind; it provides a 'list-only' mode runtime option and an in-file 'SAFE_MODE' switch.

   > 💡 **Caution & Tips**
-  > The script comes with help contents of a fair amount, shown when `-h` option is given.
+  > The script provides extensive help output, which can be displayed by using the `-h` option.
-  > It also provides special how-to **"Procedure Outline: How this script involved in WebLogic Server JDK Replacement"** in a form of comments, which describes practical replacement procedure outline.
+  > It also provides a detailed 'Procedure Outline: How this script is involved in WebLogic Server JDK Replacement' in the comments, which describes the practical replacement procedure.
-  > **Carefully read them before use for successful replacement.**
+  > Be sure to read these instructions carefully for a successful replacement.

 - **derby-disable.sh**
-  Disables the built-in Java DB (`derby.jar`) startup by renaming `jar` (💀a demo DB; consuming production server resources).
+  Disables the built-in Java DB (`derby.jar`) by renaming the jar file (💀 demo DB; can consume production server resources).

 - **jre-securerandom-fix.sh**
   For JDK 11+: Switches `securerandom.source` from `/dev/random` to `/dev/urandom` in `java.security` to avoid entropy depletion and speed up JVM start.

 - **jre8-securerandom-fix.sh**
-  Same as above, but for Java 8, where still `/dev/./urandom` (with a dot in the middle) was required.
+  Same as above, but for Java 8, which requires `/dev/./urandom` (with a dot in the path).

 ---

 ## 📝 Usage Notes

-- Most tools are designed with assumption that WebLogic/Oracle Middleware is installed and run under the privilege of user `oracle` and relevant environment variables are set (see `profile.d/oracle.sh`).
+- Most tools assume that WebLogic/Oracle Middleware is installed and run under the `oracle` user, with relevant environment variables set (see `profile.d/oracle.sh`).
-- Many setting scripts expect the credentials and configuration parameters from the `.properties` files —**check and replace them before use**.
+- Many scripts expect credentials and configuration parameters to be provided in `.properties` files — **be sure to check and edit these before use**.

 ---